Roasted figs with honey and orange is perfect if, like me, you were never a fresh fig lover.

-I found beautiful ripe fresh figs that immediately called to mind my late mother, may Allah have mercy on her soul and grant her the highest paradise.
-She loved eating fresh figs, though they were rarely available in our city.
-I had never baked with figs or used them in cakes or seasonal fruit desserts, but decided I had to find a way to use those beauties in memory of her, and roasting them seemed a good idea as any.
+I found beautiful ripe fresh figs that immediately called to mind my late mother who loved eating fresh figs. She had many fresh figs recipes in her repertoire even though they were rarely available in our city.
+I have made Fig preserves with unripe figs but had never baked with fresh ripe figs or used them in fig tart recipes, cakes or seasonal fruit desserts.
+Honey roasted ripe figs seemed like a wonderful way to eat them with homemade Labneh or baked figs with honey and yogurt.

 Unfortunately, I tasted the figs and they had such a delicate honeyed sweetness that I ended up eating half of them on the same day.
 I had to go back the following week to buy more figs and that time they were less sweet and perfect for roasting.